BG Group sells Australian gas pipeline to APA Group for $5 billion

 Reuters reported earlier that BG was set to ship the first cargo of liquefied natural gas from its flagship gas project Queensland Curtis LNG on Dec.
 20.

-QCLNG Pipeline owns a 543 kilometer underground pipeline network that links BG's natural gas fields in southern Queensland to a two-train liquefied natural gas export facility at Gladstone on Australia's east coast.
+QCLNG Pipeline owns a 543 kilometre underground pipeline network that links BG's natural gas fields in southern Queensland to a two-train liquefied natural gas export facility at Gladstone on Australia's east coast.

 The company said the pipeline was built between 2011 and 2014 and has a current book value of $1.6 billion.